hpcaitech/ColossalAI/examples/tutorial/README.md

    - Try pre-trained OPT model weights with Colossal-AI
    - Fine-tuning OPT with limited hardware using ZeRO, Gemini and parallelism
    - Deploy the fine-tuned model to inference service
- - Acceleration of Stable Diffusion
-   - Stable Diffusion with Lightning
-   - Try Lightning Colossal-AI strategy to optimize memory and accelerate speed

 ## Discussion